 Corporate event photography is a very specific niche of photography.
 Which has a lot of work opportunities for beginners and advanced photographers?
 So let’s get into the world of corporate events photography.

 I’ve been doing corporate (event) photography for over five years now.
-When I started out studying photography, it was a niche that I had never thought of.
-Let alone thought of as my core business.
+When I started out studying photography, it was a niche that I had never considered, let alone considered as my core business.

-Now, here we are.
-Doing corporate photography as a day job and absolutely loving it!
-Though, there is a lot to learn and a lot to know.
+Now, here we are: doing corporate photography as a day job and absolutely loving it!
+However, there is a lot to learn and a lot to know.
 Let’s dive in!

-A basic question, but let’s start with that.
-For a lot of people, it’s concert photography, but it’s so much more than that.
+This is a basic question, but let’s start with that.
+For many people, it’s concert photography, but it’s so much more than that.

 In general, event photography is photographing the guests and occurrences of an event.
 This means at a party, wedding, reception, or even a funeral.